Bishwasghimire-AA/mymarkdownexecrise/h4-ETAOIN.md

     uid           [ unknown] bishwas <bishwas@example.com>
     sub   rsa3072 2024-02-07 [E] [expires: 2026-02-06]

 Here we can see all the public key that Alice holds, which can be used to send the encrypted message to the public key holder.
-Next ALice signs bishwas key to mark it as trusted, which can be done using the publick key or email address.
+Next Alice signs bishwas key to mark it as trusted, which can be done using the publick key or email address.

       gpg --homedir . --sign-key bishwas@example.com